vacp2p/rfc/waku.md

 Summary of main differences between this spec and Whisper v6, as described in [EIP-627](https://eips.ethereum.org/EIPS/eip-627):

-- RLPx subprotocol is changed from `shh/6` to `waku/0`
+- RLPx subprotocol is changed from `shh/6` to `waku/0`.
-- Light node capability
+- Light node capability is added.
+- Optional rate limiting is added.
+- Status packet has following additional parameters: light-node, confirmations-enabled and rate-limits
-- Whisper Mail Server and Whisper Mail Client implemented
+- Mail Server and Mail Client functionality is now part of the specification.
+- P2P Message packet contains a list of envelopes instead of a single envelope.

 ## Acknowledgements
  - Kim De Mey